DOVER KENT ARCHIVES

 Alice Brown, landlady of the "Cinque Ports Volunteer," Snargate Street, was charged with infringing her license.
 It appeared that her house was open at twenty minutes past one o'clock on Sunday morning, and that prostitutes were in it.
 The defendant was fined 20s. including costs.

-I am also unsure of the licensee A J Martin being there in 1862 as according to Barry Smith the pub was called the "Volunteer Hotel" then and that was under the reign of the same Thomas Ellenger who seems to have replaced him.
+I am unsure of the licensee A J Martin being there in 1862 as according to Barry Smith the pub was called the "Volunteer Hotel" then and that was under the reign of the same Thomas Ellenger who seems to have replaced him.
 Perhaps A J Martin was at the "Volunteer Hotel" before him.

 LICENSEE LIST